 All of which lends new meaning into Tony's line to Rhodey earlier in the movie: "You gotta trust me.
 Contrary to popular belief, I know exactly what I'm doing."

-When he tries to talk Pepper into taking a European vacation (and tell her he's dying in a relaxed setting), he tries to pine her with a handmade omelette... that looks like some kind of diseased sea slug (and took three hours to make).
+When Tony tries to talk Pepper into taking a European vacation (and tell her he's dying in a relaxed setting), he tries to pine her with a handmade omelette... that looks like some kind of diseased sea slug (and took three hours to make).
 It's highly possible that he's not a good cook, but here's the Fridge Brilliance moment: at 30,000+ feet, no one is!
-Low air pressure at extremely high altitudes means that heat transfer is screwed up, and skillets, ovens, etc. don't work as expected - that's why frozen pizzas and such have alternate cooking times for high altitudes such as mountains.
+Low air pressure at high altitudes means that heat transfer is screwed up, and skillets, ovens, etc. don't work as expected - that's why frozen pizzas and such have alternate cooking times for high altitudes such as mountains.
+Plane cabins arepressurized, but not to ground level.
+For example, alternate cooking instructions are considered necessary for some things above 3,000 feet above sea level; a 767 is pressurized to the equivalent of 6,900 feet.
+The best business jet in the world, the Bombardier Global Express, is pressurized to 4,500 ft, but that's still too high to make tea without a pressure cooker.
 It's why airline food comes in little microwave packages - that's the only cooking method that works on a plane.

 Why the hell would the government employ a card-carrying idiot like Hammer as a contractor?
 Because Stark still isn't selling them weapons!
 In the first movie, he made it clear that he was shutting down the weapons development arm of Stark Enterprises until someone could reasonably assure him that his weapons wouldn't end up on the black market - as in no guns for Uncle Sam until he plugs the link to the Ten Rings.

 Best part?
 Vanko got the Ten Rings exactly what they wanted.
-By giving Vanko false ID and a ticket to get him to Monaco so he could pick a fight with Stark, they scared the US government into seizing Iron Man technology.
+By giving Vanko false ID and a ticket to get him to Monaco so he could pick a fight with Stark, they scared the U.S. government into seizing Iron Man technology.
 Acting on behalf of his superiors, Rhodey stole a suit, and let Hammer pull it apart.
 Between Senator Stern's political/military connections and Hammer's criminal connections, Stark's technology is out of the bottle.
 The Ten Rings, via the connection the military refused to acknowledge, now has its "gift of iron soldiers".
 And "A man with a dozen of these could rule all of Asia."
-Say Hi to the Mandarin for me, Stern.
+Say "hi" to the Mandarin for me, Stern.

-Genre Savvy fans have questioned why the government stuck Rhodes in a suit and let him introduce Hammer's demonstration at the Stark Expo with no training, given that War Machine is not only rendered completely helpless by a simple suit hack, but ends up doing more damage than the drones.
+Fans have questioned why the government stuck Rhodes in a suit and let him introduce Hammer's demonstration at the Stark Expo with no training, given that War Machine is not only rendered completely helpless by a simple suit hack, but ends up doing more damage than the drones.
 Brilliance: They didn't expect him to have to fight because they haven't yet figured out that their universe is becoming a comic book.
-The Abomination begins his rampage at approximately the same time that Vanko turns loose the Hammeroids for his own.
-They don't find Thor's hammer until the next day.
-Captain America: The First Avenger has been lost for seventy years.
-The government thinks its biggest problem is the reckless mad scientist who re-invented both ground and air war in his garage.
-They don't understand that they're alienating the most stable of their potenital allies.
-But they will.
-Oh, yeah, they will.
+Quoting the official timeline;

 While re-watching Iron Man 2, I was wondering why Agent Coulson looked so miffed when Tony put an old shield under the energy pipes to level it out.
 Then I remembered from The Avengers, that Phil was a huge Captain America fan.
 Considering that The Avengers movie came out years later, I thought it was an awesome piece of foreshadowing!!

-It might have seemed like a convenient coincidence that the old model of the Stark Expo, which was in fact a hidden model of the new element's atom, just happened to be Pepper's office for Tony to find.
-But of course it would have in the CEO's office: they needed it for reference when they planned the new Stark Expo!
+It might have seemed like a convenient coincidence that the old model of the Stark Expo, which was in fact a hidden model of the new element's atom, just happened to be in Pepper's office for Tony to find.
+But of course it would have been in the CEO's office: they needed it for reference when they planned the new Stark Expo!

 Mild case, but Vanko taunts Stark early on by saying how people will cease to believe in God if you can make Him bleed.
 That is possible, but then remember that one of the largest religions in the world is based around God (or, really, His son) coming to Earth and bleeding (specifically, from nails in his hand).
 Within the film proper, Tony does get beaten up a bit in his first fight with Vanko, but as we see in later films, he's still got a lot of people rooting for him as a superhero.